-While the plight of the bumblebee isn't going to inspire corporate target-setting anytime soon, the TNFD does have a few broad and loosely-defined goals to help guide policymakers.
+While the plight of the bumblebee is not going to inspire corporate target-setting anytime soon, the TNFD does have a few broad and loosely defined goals to help guide policymakers.
 It suggests that 30% of the world's surface should have some protection by 2030 and half of it should be protected by 2050, according to Mitchell.

-It won't be easy.
+It will not be easy.
 The decision to adopt the TNFD framework will be voluntary, at least in the first few years, which could slow implementation.
 Some corporates and financial institutions will balk at having to make yet another set of disclosures, in addition to the climate-specific TCFD.
-Perhaps most important of all, the cost of rejuvenating the planet's land, seas and air is pegged at an eye-watering level, and it's unclear where all that money will come from.
+Perhaps most important of all, the cost of rejuvenating the planet's land, seas and air is pegged at an eye-watering level, and it is unclear where all that money will come from.

 "If the world is to meet the climate change, biodiversity, and land degradation targets, it needs to close a $4.1 trillion financing gap in nature by 2050," concluded a May 2021 report by the U.N.
 Environment Program and other groups.
 "The current investments in nature-based solutions amount to $133 billion — most of which comes from public sources."